A journey through the andes

 We spent an extra day relaxing in the town and stocking up on supplies.
-We needed atleast a gallon of water each, as well as a ton of llama wool clothing for extra insulation.
+We needed atleast a gallon of water each, as well as llama wool clothing for extra insulation.
 The small center of San Pedro offers stores catered towards travellers preparing for the journey, as well as bars and restaurants for people coming in from the vice-versa direction.
 After we had our gear, we packed up our rucksacks and headed to the police station and got our Chilean exit stamps in our passport.
 From the town we hopped into a small van which weaved through the streets to the open stretch of highway that works it way up to the nearby volcano.
 After pulling off the paved road, we left behind what would be the last of Chile we would see and made our way towards the border.

 This was no usual border.
 It was simply a small hut with a few off-road cars parked around it and the Bolivian, Chilean and Wiphala flags flying in unison.
 For those that don't know, the Wipala flag is the flag for the native people of the Andes that live across Bolivia, Peru, Ecuador, Chile, Colombia and Argentina, uniting them all across the modern day border lines.
 It looks like this (below).